 - Desk and room booking: Employees can book desks or rooms in advance—whether they’re at home or in the office—without worrying about availability or double booking.
 This can achieved right within most IWMS tools.

 Get clear on your workplace data

 One of the best ways to truly understand occupancy in your office is to collect the related occupancy data.
-Without occupational data, it’s difficult to get a pulse on how your space is functioning in the present as well as how to optimize it for the future.
+Without occupational data, it’s difficult to get a pulse on how your space is functioning.
+Not only in the present, but also how to optimize it for the future.